bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 ## Hardware

 ::: info
-**Note:** The hardware recommended for Bonita BPM Platform is strongly dependent on your environment and processes (number of processes instances, number of current users, operations and complexity...).
+**Note:** The hardware recommended for Bonita Platform is strongly dependent on your environment and processes (number of processes instances, number of current users, operations and complexity...).
 :::

-Hardware required for Bonita BPM Platform (Bonita BPM Engine and Bonita BPM Portal)
+Hardware required for Bonita Platform (Bonita Engine and Bonita Portal)
 | Type | Minimum | Recommended |
 |:-|:-|:-|
 | Processors | 4 CPU cores | 4 CPU cores or more |